 Crawl Control in SharePoint Online

-In your SharePoint on-premise environment, the type or frequency of crawls can by controlled by the administrators, whereas within SharePoint Online, there is an automated schedule that cannot be changed.
+In your SharePoint on-premise environment, the type or frequency of crawls can be controlled by the administrators, whereas within SharePoint Online, there is an automated schedule that cannot be changed.
 The frequency of these crawls, which typically runs every 4 to 8 hours from the previous incremental crawl and it is managed by Microsoft.

-The option which contains information from all documents and pages on your site is search index and the managed properties are kept in the index, which results, the users can perform search only on managed properties.
+The option which contains information from all documents and pages on your site is search index and the managed properties are kept in the index, which results, the users performing a search only on managed properties.
 Crawled properties should be mapped to managed properties to get the content and metadata from the documents into the search index.

 The administrators can re-index a site, a document library in SharePoint, or a list within SharePoint Online and this remotely-controlled crawl becomes a concern when you’ve mapped a crawled property to a managed property, and want the managed property updated to reflect this change.

 Whereas in an on-premises SharePoint development environment, you can initiate a full-crawl to capture the change and re-index your environment.
 However, with SharePoint Online, there is no choice to re-index, rather, you’ll need to open a support ticket with Microsoft to re-index your tenant.

 Customizing the search experience can have a direct impact on end-user adoption.
 The search schema controls what you can search for, how you search, and how you present the results on your website or intranet.
 Search “discovers” info by crawling items on your website.
 The discovered content and metadata are referred to as “properties” of the item.